-(1) Type of dividend property
+- (1) Type of dividend property

-Cash
+- Cash

-(2) Matters related to distribution of dividend property to shareholders and the total amount ¥20 per common share of the Company Total amount: ¥900,084,480
+- (2) Matters related to distribution of dividend property to shareholders and the total amount ¥30 per common share of the Company Total amount: ¥1,350,050,220

-Although business environment remains severe, we propose to pay an additional \$2 per share compared to the previous year-end dividend as appreciation for the constant support of shareholders.
-Accordingly, including the interim dividend of \$18 per share paid in November 2011, the annual dividend for the fiscal year is \$38 per share, which is \$5 more than in the previous fiscal year.

-(3) Effective date of the distribution of surplus
+Taking into consideration various factors including our business performance, we propose to pay an additional ¥2 per share compared to the previous year-end dividend as appreciation for the consistent support of our shareholders.
+Accordingly, including the interim dividend of ¥30 per share paid in December 2014, the annual dividend for the fiscal year is ¥60 per share, which is ¥8 more than in the previous fiscal year. - (3) Effective date of the distribution of surplus June 26, 2015